kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 <dl><dt></dt></dl>

-Also while building these boards now, I'm focusing on getting the boards to working condition quick so I'm not video recording.
+Also while building these boards now, I'm focusing on getting the boards to working condition the quickest I can so I'm not video recording.
 I'll video record for you once I get a few more boards under my belt.

 <dl><dt>22 Sep 2019</dt></dl>Although I didn't know it until today, I received my order of 3 main boards (not the flex boards) yesterday.
 I will start ASAP to build them out.